FlamingTempura/zam/README.md

 	destroy: function (el) {}
 });
 ```
-* `attribute` - pattern to match the attribute.
+* `attribute` - elements with an attribute matching this pattern will use this directive..
 This can contain regular expressions.
 Results from capture groups will be provided to create, update, and remove methods.
+* `tag` - elements with tag names matching this pattern will use this directive.
+* `template` - HTML to insert to replace the element with
 * `block` - whether to stop further directives in this element and it's children.
 * `order` - when to run this directive; lower numbers run first.
 * `create` - function called when directive is created.
-* `update`
+* `update` - function called when directive is updating.
-* `destroy`
+* `destroy` - function called when directive is destorying.

 ## Expressions